fsantini/nimpulseq/API.md

 ): tuple[rf: Event, gz: Event, gzr: Event]
 ```

 Creates an adiabatic RF pulse.
 Currently only the `"hypsec"` pulse type is implemented.
+Validates that `use` is one of `supportedRfUses`; raises `ValueError` if not.

 ### `makeTrapezoid`